Skip to contents

 a non negative integer describing how many values should be used at each step of approximation of information matrixes when no analytic solution is available (e.g. "ztnegbin"), default varies depending on a function.
 Higher value usually means faster convergence but may potentially cause issues with convergence.

-link for dispersion parameter, "log" by default
+a link for dispersion parameter, "log" by default

-link for inflation parameter, "logit" by default
+a link for inflation parameter, "logit" by default

 Value